Christ came juggling from the tomb,

 Gene Warren Doty (1941–2015) was an American poet in the Anabaptist tradition who taught in the English department of Missouri S&T for forty-two years.
 Throughout his career he explored a variety of non-Western poetic forms, including haiku, renga, tanka, sijo, and ghazals.
 He is the author of seven books of poetry: Christographia, Rumors of Light, Geometries of Light, Fishing at Easter, Similitudes, Nose to Nose, and Zero: Thirty Ghazals.
 Until 1988 his books and poems were signed “Eugene Warren,” Warren being the surname of his adoptive father, George, who raised him; but from 1988 onward he used the surname of his biological father, Floyd Doty.

-BLOG POST: “An open letter to pastors (A non-mom speaks about Mother’s Day)” by Amy Young: There’s disagreement among church leaders on whether civic holidays, such as Mother’s Day, should be recognized during a worship service, and if so, how.
+BLOG POST: “An open letter to pastors (A non-mom speaks about Mother’s Day)” by Amy Young: There’s disagreement among church leaders on whether Hallmark holidays, such as Mother’s Day, should be recognized during a worship service, and if so, how.
 Having mothers stand (while women who are not mothers in the conventional sense remain seated) can be very othering and bring up feelings of sadness or shame.
 It’s also a day when people are thinking about their own mothers, which can evoke a complex range of emotions.

 Amy Young believes there is a way to honor mothers in church without alienating others, as well as to acknowledge the breadth of experiences associated with mothering.
 She has drafted a pastoral address that I find so wise and compassionate.
 Some women are estranged from their children.
 Some have experienced miscarriage or abortion.
 Some have had failed adoptions, or failed IVF treatments.
-Some gave up a child for adoption.
+Some placed a child for adoption.
 Some have been surrogate mothers.
 Some are foster mothers, or are the primary guardian of a relative’s child.
 Some are spiritual moms.
 Some women want to be mothers but have no partner or have had trouble conceiving.
 Some were abused by their mothers.
 Some have lost mothers.
 Some never met their mother.
 Young puts her arms around all these people who are potentially in the pews on Mother’s Day, making room for the complexity of the day—which does include celebration!

 I resonate so much with Johnson’s approach of bringing together works from different artistic disciplines to interpret one another and to invite the viewer into worship.
 Her curation is stellar!
 To cite just one example, the contemporary choral work Stars by Ēriks Ešenvalds plays as we see, among other images, an Aboriginal dot painting of the constellations Orion and Canis and a nighttime landscape by realist painter Józef Chełmoński.
 Another: John Adams’s double piano composition “Hallelujah Junction” is brought into conversation with Psalm 150 and a painting by Jewish artist Richard Bee of David dancing before the ark.